Sexual Abuse Lawsuits

-Sexual assault lawsuits have gained much-needed attention over the past few years.
-This national attention has resulted from the civil lawsuits and criminal prosecutions of members of the clergy, Boy Scouts, Jeffrey Epstein, Bill Cosby, Steve Wynn, Harvey Weinstein, Larry Nassar, Jerry Sandusky, and George Tyndall.
+Lawsuits involving sexual assault and harassment have gained much needed attention over the past few years.
+This national attention has resulted from the Me Too Movement (#MeToo), and the civil lawsuits and criminal prosecutions of Bill Cosby, Harvey Weinstein, Steve Wynn, Larry Nassar, Jerry Sandusky, George Tyndall, and members of the clergy and Boy Scouts.

 Our law firm pursues compensation for victims of sexual abuse.
-We handle sexual abuse, assault, and harassment cases that occur from the church, employment, school, athletics, high-profile individuals, and organized social activities.
+We handle sexual assault and harassment cases that occur from employment, school, athletics, and organized activities.
+We are currently handling claims against USC, Michigan State, George Tyndall, Larry Nassar, and others.

 We have been handling lawsuits against the most powerful individuals and companies in America since 1955.
 We are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.